We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 How will this affect website traffic?

 You may get fewer quick clicks for broad queries.
-You can still gain high intent visitors if your content provides clear answers and proof.
+You can still gain valuable high intent visitors if your content provides clear answers and proof.
 Firms that show depth and trust signals tend to earn more meaningful enquiries in Ireland.
+When it comes to YMYL ‘Your Money Your Life’ websites the drop in Organic Traffic is less than the 60%, because Google is generally afraid to offer Financial or Legal advice, especially in Ireland or Europe.

 What should we update first?